MaximeCulea/acf-beautiful-flexible/readme.txt

 # About ACF Beautiful Flexible

-I, [Maxime Culea](https://profiles.wordpress.org/MaximeCulea), have created this plugin which I only maintain, which means I do not guarantee some free support.
-Consider reporting an issue and be patient.
+I, [Maxime Culea](https://profiles.wordpress.org/MaximeCulea), have created this plugin which I only maintain.
+I do not guarantee some free support.
+Also thank you to others listed in the [credits](CREDITS.md).

+Consider reporting an [issue](https://wordpress.org/support/plugin/stripe-payments/) and be patient.
 Any code suggestions?
 I am on [GitHub](https://github.com/maximeculea/acf-beautiful-flexible) as well!

-## Credits

-Special thanks to HWK, from his [blogpost](https://hwk.fr/blog/acf-transformer-la-selection-des-layouts-du-contenu-flexible-en-modal), I created a WordPress plugin with custom tunings (js+css).
-Couldn't contribute anymore to the [my first version](https://wordpress.org/plugins/bea-beautiful-flexible/) which was then abandoned.
-Finally, created [my own plugin](https://wordpress.org/plugins/acf-beautiful-flexible) for prosperity and to personally follow plugin' support.

 == Installation ==